Schafer: How Gravie nudged into insurance, keeps finding capital

 Gravie has adjusted its approach since its beginning, having started out as a company that collected commissions from health insurers just like a traditional health benefits broker.
 More recently Gravie decided it needed to have its own insurance plan called Comfort, even though the company still provides a kind of online health insurance store that carries plans of other health insurance providers.

-Executive chairman Abir Sen likened Comfort to a store brand product, much like the cheaper Walgreens mouthwash sold alongside Johnson & Johnson's Listerine.
+Sen likened Comfort to a store-brand product, much like the cheaper Walgreens mouthwash sold alongside Johnson & Johnson's Listerine.

 It's a problem big employers don't have, as they usually self-insure.
 Employers with fewer than 50 on the payroll get to be rated with the rest of their community.